 This way we could sequence and schedule our work and keep the growing number of teams aligned to the work that was required right now.
 We were repeatedly asking “What’s stopping you from fixing the design today?” or “What don’t you know?”.

 It was clear that speed of learning was going to be critical for us to deliver quality to our customers and successfully implement a large-scale Agile transformation, we would need to make the right decisions, the first time around.

 As a whole team, we identified 25 key decisions in the exploration phase.
 We concluded what we needed to make them with no residual risk and identified what stopped us from accomplishing that – i.e. the things that we didn’t know.
 Eventually, the teams started planning the work that they would need to do to turn the unknowns into knowns and make high-quality decisions.

 We had a backlog of work that we would collectively burn through to accelerate the program.
 At this stage, we had grown to approximately 450 people working in 45 distinct teams and we didn’t have an effective way of tracking progress and removing any impediments for the team.

 “How do you know you have had a good day?”

 We needed transparency and a regular forum for the teams to identify issues that they couldn’t resolve themselves.
-We introduced daily stand-ups at three levels in the project – team level, sub-system level, and at the whole product/program level.
+We introduced daily stand-up meetings at three levels in the project – team level, sub-system level, and at the whole product/program level.